 Espresso can make you Happier

-Not only does espresso taste good and is enjoyable to drink, but its caffeine acts as a central nervous system stimulant and realeases the feel good chemicals of dopamine and norepinephrine in the brain, which can improve your mood, make you more alert and energetic, and increase your productivity.
+Not only does espresso taste good and is enjoyable to drink, but its caffeine acts as a central nervous system stimulant and releases the feel-good chemicals of dopamine and norepinephrine in the brain, which can improve your mood, make you more alert and energetic, and increase your productivity.

 So is espresso bad for you?

-If you want to learn more about espresso, its benefits, and even how to make it yourself, be sure to check out the rest of my website!
+If you want to learn more about espresso, its benefits, and even how to make it yourself, be sure to check out the rest of our website!